VMware to form cloud computing partnership with China Telecom

 He said, however, that allowing China Telecom to sell products under its own brand made it easier to do business in China.

 "In the face of that bigger negative aura, we do a huge partnership with China Telecom.
-It emphasises that we can be partner-led, it doesn't have to be our brand on our service."
+It emphasizes that we can be partner-led, it doesn't have to be our brand on our service."